josephspens/yo-mama/README.md

 You will implement the ability to show a new joke to the user without the need of reloading the

 entire page

+####How I will do this:

+1. Add a button to index.html which will be used to trigger a new joke.
+2. Add an area in index.html to display the joke text.
+3. In main.js, write a function to fetch jokes from the server.
+4. Write a function to take the server response and store it locally.
+5. Call the fetch function when the script runs.
+6. Create an event handler for the button so that clicking the button triggers a new joke.
+7. Write a function to retrieve a random joke from the jokes array.
+8. Write a function to display the joke on the screen.

+#####Bonus:

+9. In speak.js, use the text to voice javascript API to speak a string of text.
+10. Back in main.js, use the function you just wrote to speak the joke as it's displayed.

 ###3) Speech Implementation